Stefan Vogenauer

-Stefan Vogenauer (born 1968 in Eutin) is a German legal scholar who is the director of the Max Planck Institute for European Legal History.
+Stefan Vogenauer (born 4 August 1968 in Eutin) is a German legal scholar who is the director of the Max Planck Institute for European Legal History.
 He was previously Linklaters Professor of Comparative Law at the University of Oxford.

+Vogenauer’s research focuses primarily on comparative law, European legal history, transnational commercial law, and legal methodology.
+His further research interests include legal transplants between common law jurisdictions and the legal history of the European Union.